Unintended Signals & Anti-American Sentiment

 The definition of rape might be perceived differently across cultures; however, it is your definition that counts when it concerns your body.
 The effects of such a traumatic experience should not be ignored or tolerated.
 Get help.
 Report the incident to a trusted support person.

 If you have been sexually assaulted or harassed while abroad, remember that only you can decide whom to tell and what steps to take next.
 For tips on what to do after experiencing sexual assault or harassment and a country-specific list of resources and support services abroad, visit the University of Minnesota's page on International Resources for Sexual Assault and Harassment.
 Remember that, although sexual violence of any kind can have serious effects, most victims/survivors of these incidents find ways to recover without drastically altering their everyday lives.

-LGBTQQIA (lesbian, gay, bisexual, transgender, queer, questioning, intersex, ally) students face unique experiences and sometimes additional challenges while studying abroad.
-Before going abroad, it’s important to think about the culture of the host country and how attitudes toward the LGBTQQIA community may differ from those in the United States.
+LGBTQIA (lesbian, gay, bisexual, transgender, queer, intersex, asexual) students face unique experiences and sometimes additional challenges while abroad.
+Before going abroad, it’s important to think about the culture of the host country and how attitudes toward the LGBTQIA community may differ from those in the United States.
 Consider the resources you have available in-country should you face discrimination or legal programs.
-As always, familiarize yourself with the location and functions of the local U.S. embassy, and seek out LGBTQQIA advocacy organizations, as many of these are also accessible to students and travelers alike.
+As always, familiarize yourself with the location and functions of the local U.S. embassy, and seek out LGBTQIA advocacy organizations, as many of these are also accessible to students and travelers alike.

-Below is a list of helpful links for LGBTQQIA students traveling abroad:
+Below is a list of helpful links for LGBTQIA students traveling abroad: